kcarnold/cs344/content/resources.md

 (In the past it was also necessary to install `torchtext==0.8.1`.
 I suspect this is no longer required but I have not tested that.)

-Tips:
+Tips and Notes:

+- Under the *Runtime* menu, select **Change runtime type** and select **GPU**.
+Otherwise many things will run very slowly.
+- If you open a notebook from GitHub, **any changes are not saved**!
+Make sure you select "*Copy to Drive*" on the toolbar if you want to save changes.
 - [intro](https://colab.research.google.com/notebooks/intro.ipynb), [overview](https://colab.research.google.com/notebooks/basic_features_overview.ipynb)
 - Press Ctrl-Shift-P to open the Command Palette.
 Lots of useful stuff there; try the "scratch code cell".
 - Click the down arrow next to the RAM/Disk meter in the toolbar (where it used to say "Connect") and select "show executed code history".

 ### Jupyter Notebook